What is GETUP?

 Take a Concurrent Enrollment introductory geology course that incorporates project-based learning activities and is taught in collaboration with teachers at Weber Innovation High School and NUAMES.
 (For juniors and seniors in high school)

-Apply to participate in the Summer Bridge, where you will conduct local research and take a field trip to Yellowstone National Park to explore its dynamic geology and ecosystems.
+Apply to participate in the Summer Bridge, where you will conduct local research and learn about our dynamic Wasatch Mountains and Great Salt Lake ecosystem.
 (For incoming students to WSU)

 Take a Community-Engaged Learning environmental course (GEO 1060), with opportunities to address local issues and support educational outreach.
 (For first or second-year students at WSU)